akvo/akvo-flow-docs/docs/dashboard/surveys/3-creating-editing-survey.rst

 The difference between moving and copying a question group is that for a *move*, the question group just changes position in the survey, whereas for a *copy*, the group remains in its current location and a copy is pasted in the new selected location.

+**To repeat a question group when collecting data in the field:**

+By clicking 'Repeat this group' you will allow the enumerator when collecting data to repeat this group of questions as many times as needed.
+This will make it possible to ask the same set of question multiple times without needing to predefine then manually in the surveys.
+For example, if you want it ask the same questions to each member of a household, you will add the questions to one question group and click on the repeat option.

+In the app, once you reach the question group with enabled repetitions, a new button '+ Repeat' automatically appears.
+By clicking in this button you will get a new set of questions from that question group.
+Once you are done collecting the data for this set of questions, click on 'Next' to proceed to the following question group.

+In a raw data report, the repeated question group and the collected answers will appear as a grid.
+Each repetition is placed in a new row and the questions are headers in the columns.

+There are some limitations to repeated question groups:
+   - You will not be able to create a data point name from a question within a repeated question group.
+   - The dependecy rule is limited as well.
+You can make a question the in the repeated group dependent on each other or on a question from another group.
+However, you cannot make a question dependent on a question from the repeated question group.

 Creating and editing survey questions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~